msxakk89/ordinacks/README.md

 _explain solution in more detail here_

-## Business model

-Whenever a proud owner of Ordinal mints an Ordinack, a fee of 25 STX is payable to contract owner.
-The fee can be changed by the contract owner at any time and contract owner can also bestow contract ownership to another principal.

 ## Future work: how could this project be expanded in the future?

  _to be continued_

-_consider these extra sections:_

-`## Inspiration

-## What it does

-## How we built it

-## Challenges we ran into

-## Accomplishments that we're proud of

-## What we learned

-## What's next for Ordinacks`